axieinfinity/ronin-documentation/docs/node-operators/mainnet/non-validator.md

 ---
-description: Run a non-validator node on the Ronin mainnet
+description: Run a non-validator node on the mainnet.
 ---

 # Run a non-validator (RPC) node
-This guide demonstrates how to run a non-validator node on the Ronin mainnet.
+This guide demonstrates how to run a non-validator node from a Docker image.

 This node is also known as an RPC (remote procedure call) node, because it's used for serving RPC requests.